SharedSmally/doc/k8sd/workload.md

 # [k8s Workload Resources](https://kubernetes.io/docs/concepts/workloads/controllers/)
-- Deployments: Provides declarative updates for Pods and ReplicaSets. (use/own ReplicaSet)
+- **Deployments**: Provides declarative updates for Pods and ReplicaSets. (use/own ReplicaSet)
-- ReplicaSet: Maintain a stable set of replica Pods running at any given time.
+- **ReplicaSet**: Maintain a stable set of replica Pods running at any given time.
 The successors to ReplicationControllers.
-- ReplicationController: Same as ReplicaSet, except not support set-based selector
+- **ReplicationController**: Same as ReplicaSet, except not support set-based selector
-- StatefulSets: Manages the deployment and scaling of a set of Pods, and provides guarantees about the ordering and uniqueness of these Pods.
+- **StatefulSets**: Manages the deployment and scaling of a set of Pods, and provides guarantees about the ordering and uniqueness of these Pods.
-- DaemonSet: A DaemonSet ensures that all (or some) Nodes run a copy of a Pod.
+- **DaemonSet**: A DaemonSet ensures that all (or some) Nodes run a copy of a Pod.
-- Jobs: A Job creates one or more Pods and ensures that a specified number of them successfully terminate.
+- **Jobs**: A Job creates one or more Pods and ensures that a specified number of them successfully terminate.
-- CronJob: A CronJob creates Jobs on a repeating schedule.
+- **CronJob**: A CronJob creates Jobs on a repeating schedule.
-- Garbage Collection
+- **Garbage Collection**
-- TTL Controller for Finished Resources
+- **TTL Controller for Finished Resources**

 ## [Replicaset](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/)
 ```